 UI patterns are often based on interactions in the real world.
 Therefore it is important to never lose sight of the physical properties and/or to change them intentionally.
 Because this leads to the fact that the user can no longer intuitively understand these actions and their consequences.
 To be clear, I added the following example:

-The physical properties of the folder structure are no longer given.
+The physical properties of the folder structure are no longer present.
 The tabs now look like misplaced navigation elements.
-The elements' affiliation is lost somewhat - they seem almost randomly arranged.
+The affiliation of the elements is somewhat lost - they seem almost randomly arranged.

 Overflow menus and "jump to section" buttons